-Note: All Awnings measure 3" wider than their defined size.
-For example, a 16' Awning measures 195" from left to right.
+Note: With the exception of the 10' Awning, which measures 123" left to right, all other Awnings measure like their defined size.
+For example, a 12' Awning measures 144" from left to right.

 - a.
 On your Awning, measure the distance from the right end of the Square Bar to the inner and outer edges of the right Arm Clamp and record those measurements. - b.
 Repeat this measurement for the left Arm Clamp. - c.
 Mark on the chalk line the Middle Point and the Points where the left and right Arm Clamps will be located (points 2, 3, and 4 in Figure 1 respectively).